New Black Widow footage with Scarlett Johansson; more on Red Guardian

 The new trailer also gives fans a closer look at David Harbour as the fatherly character Alexei Shostakov, also known as the Red Guardian; as well as Rachel Weisz as the character Melina.
 This could mean that fans will not only see Romanoff reconnect with her assassin "family" but that she'll also be fighting alongside them.

 On Dec.
-7, Marvel also debuted a new Black Widow poster, as well as showed new footage from Brazil Comic Con that revealed Alexei Shostakov/Red Guardian and Melina were married.
+7, Marvel also debuted a new Black Widow poster, and showed new footage from Brazil Comic Con that revealed Alexei Shostakov/Red Guardian and Melina were married.

 Everything we know about the Black Widow movie